Screening and Segmenting: A Consumer Surplus Perspective: Introduction

+A second consequential finding concerns the conditions under which segmentation benefits consumers at all.
+Under a regularity condition on demand and supply, we identify a sharp threshold determined by demand and supply elasticities (Corollary \ref{cor:no-seg2}).
+When aggregate demand is sufficiently elastic relative to the supply, no segmentation can improve consumer surplus.
+In such markets, the monopolist's screening already serves consumers well enough that any redistribution of buyers across segments only makes consumers worse off.
+When this condition fails, the consumer-optimal segmentation takes a particularly simple form (Theorem \ref{thm:conv-seg}): it consists of \textquotedblleft convex segments\textquotedblright\ with nested interval supports that shrink from below.
+Moreover, the optimal pricing differs only by a fixed fee, while the quality menu remains uniform across segments.

+These results delineate precisely how the multi-product setting departs from the unit-demand environment of \cite{bebm15}.
+There, segmentation can always achieve efficiency; here, the scope for beneficial segmentation depends on a quantifiable interaction between the demand and cost primitives.
+Our results also clarify the relationship to \cite{hasi23}, who showed that in generic markets with a finite number of goods, some segmentation always improves consumer surplus.
+We show that as the quality space becomes richer---approaching a continuum---the gains they identify can vanish entirely, and we provide the precise conditions under which this occurs.

-The results have important implications for competition policy and regulation of price discrimination practices.
+These results have important implications for competition policy and regulation of price discrimination practices.
 They suggest that blanket restrictions on market segmentation may harm consumers by preventing welfare-enhancing price discrimination, while highlighting specific market conditions where segmentation is more likely to be beneficial.
-The findings also inform ongoing debates about big data and personalized pricing by showing how consumer heterogeneity and cost structures interact to determine optimal segmentation strategies.
+The findings also inform ongoing debates about big data and personalized pricing by showing how consumer heterogeneity and cost structures interact to determine the nature and effects of optimal segmentation strategies.

+The paper is organized as follows.
+Section \ref{sec:setup} introduces our model of nonlinear pricing with market segmentation.
 We consider a seller who can engage simultaneously in second- and third-degree price discrimination.
 Our model consists of a monopolist that offers goods of varying quality to a continuum of buyers.
-The willingness-to-pay, the value is private information to each buyer and the seller only knows the distribution of values, which we refer to as the aggregate market.
-The seller may segment the market into submarkets, each with its own distribution of values subject only to the condition that the distribution of values across all submarkets must conform to the aggregate market.
+The willingness-to-pay (value) is private information to each buyer, and the seller only knows the distribution of values.
+The seller may segment the market into submarkets, each with its own distribution of values, subject only to the condition that the distribution of values across all submarkets must conform to the aggregate market.
 The monopolist offers an optimal pricing scheme in each submarket.